pluralsight/guides/draft/interesting-apis/real-time-sms-sentiment-visualization-with-twilio-fanout-cloud-and-isomorphic-react/article.md

 ```

-And create the Faye client pointing to your Realm ID:
+And then create the Faye client pointing to your Fanout Realm ID:
 ```javascript
 var fanout = new Faye.Client(`http://${config.fanout.realm_id}.fanoutcdn.com/bayeux`);
 ```

-Then, in the constructor of the exported component, define the state properties we're going to use:
+Next, in the constructor of the exported component, define the state properties we're going to use:
 ```javascript
 export default class App extends Component {